An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Experiments

-\textbf{Convergence and Resilience to Outliers}: We employed the RANSAC \cite{fischler1981random} scheme to enhance the robustness of the proposed algorithms in handling outliers.
+We employed the RANSAC scheme \cite{fischler1981random} to enhance the robustness of the proposed algorithms in handling outliers.
 It is compared with the five-point method \cite{nister2004efficient, stewenius2006recent}, NEC \cite{kneip2013direct}, and PNEC \cite{muhle2022probabilistic} in a synthetic scene containing 100 points and 100 lines, with up to $20\%$ outliers in each type of measurement.
-The noise is fixed to 0.5 pixels.
-For non-convex methods (NEC, PNEC, and all proposed methods), we add random variation in each RANSAC iteration, like that in \cite{kneip2013direct}, to try to avoid local minima.
+The noise is fixed to 0.5 pixels following the approach in \cite{kneip2013direct}.
+For non-convex methods (NEC, PNEC, and all proposed methods), we add random variation in each RANSAC iteration, similar to the approach in \cite{kneip2013direct}, to try to avoid local minima.
 The initial value is set to a zero vector.
 In the case of IRLS-based methods (PNEC, PNBC, RT$^2$PL), the RANSAC scheme is only conducted during the initial loop of IRLS.
-The results in Fig. \ref{fig:outlier} show that the random variation scheme is also valid for proposed line-based rotation estimation.
+The results in Fig. \ref{fig:outlier} show that the random variation scheme is also valid for the proposed line-based rotation estimation.
 Due to the higher sensitivity of line features to noise, as observed in Fig. \ref{fig:ablation_exp} and Fig. \ref{fig:outlier}, after executing separate RANSAC operations for points and lines for RT$^2$PL, we prefer using the initial estimation generated by point-based RANSAC with random variation when a sufficient number of point features is available.
 Then the inliers of points and lines will be used together to produce the initial estimation for the IRLS process.

-As mentioned in Sec. \ref{sec:NBC}, we propose two forms of NBC constraints \textit{i.e.} NBC-mini and NBC-mult.
-We adopt the NBC-mult as the constraint for the line part in RT$^2$PL.
-This is because the cost function with NBC-mult constraint has better behavior as outlined in Fig. \ref{fig:cost_function_behavior}.
+As mentioned in Sec. \ref{sec:NBC}, we propose two forms of NBC constraints i.e., NBC-mini and NBC-mult.
+We adopt the NBC-mult as the constraint for the line part in RT$^2$PL.This choice is based on the better behavior of the cost function with NBC-mult constraint, as outlined in Fig. \ref{fig:cost_function_behavior}.
 The results of a further test for convergence of the two forms are shown in Fig. \ref{fig:convergence_test}.
 Compared with the NBC-mini form, the NBC-mult form has better resilience to initial value as illustrated in Fig. \ref{fig:NBC_init}.
 Therefore, as shown in Fig \ref{fig:NBC_ransac}, NBC-mult will provide more accurate results within the RANSAC framework with the random variation scheme.